 During the time he served as Chair of the Department of Marriage and Family Therapy at Syracuse University he oversaw the expansion of the department, and reengineered the curriculum to specifically meet the needs of children, and of those suffering from trauma across the life cycle.
 In addition, under his direction the department committed itself to educating students, and mental health practitioners, about trauma-informed care as an integral part of evidenced-based clinical practice.
-His curriculum priorities included the development of a nationally recognized clinical program for educating and training mental health providers to work with veterans and military families and the development and implementation of online master’s and doctoral degree programs.
+His curriculum priorities included the development of a nationally recognized clinical program for educating and training mental health providers to work with children and families (including veterans and military families), and the development and implementation of online master’s and doctoral degree programs.
 Professor deLara redesigned the residence master’s degree curriculum, redesigned the PhD curriculum, developed the Dual Degree Program (MFT/MSW), created the Child Therapy certificate program, created the online master’s degree program, and developed the proposal for a new Doctor of Couple and Family Therapy degree.
 Professor deLara also developed courses in Child Therapy, and Systemic Family with Military Families.
 Professor deLara has actively served the department and college as a member of the University Senate, member and chair of the Falk Curriculum Committee, member and chair of the senate Administrative Operations Committee, and was a member of the University College Strategic Planning Committee.
 His work in support of students includes advising master’s students, providing clinical supervision to master’s and PhD students, serving as a mentor for master’s degree capstone projects, and sitting on master’s and doctoral thesis committees.
 Additionally, as part of his service to the university and the MFT profession, Professor deLara has been actively engaged in working to support efforts to improve and expand the scope of practice for mental health providers in the NYS.